pgaskin/lithiumpatch/README.md

 2. Install JRE 1.8 or newer.
 3. Install Go 1.21 or newer.
 4. Install zipalign (part of the Android build tools).
+5. Optionally run `go run github.com/pgaskin/edgedict/cmd/edgedict-fetch --output dict/edgedict` to download additional dictionaries.
-5. Run `go run . /path/to/Lithium_0.24.1.apk` from the root of the repository.
+6. Run `go run . /path/to/Lithium_0.24.5.apk` from the root of the repository.
 Use `--help` to see additional options including using a custom keystore, setting the tool paths, and adding fonts from an external directory.
-6. If you haven't already done so, create a new Google APIs project with access to the Drive API for the signing key's signature to enable sync.
+7. If you haven't already done so, create a new Google APIs project with access to the Drive API for the signing key's signature to enable sync.

 ```
 usage: lithiumpatch [options] APK_PATH